ExpressLRS/Docs/docs/software/gyro.md

 #### Gains

-Define how much of the maxiumum travel the gyro should use.
+Define how much of the maximum travel the gyro should use.
 With higher gains, the gyro deflects the surfaces more, up to `100%` of their maximum travel.

 ### Envelope Mode